ramirez-tf2/Sigmod/README.md

-# Sigmod
+# Sigmod [sigsegv MvM]
-A clone of https://github.com/sigsegv-mvm/sigsegv-mvm that anyone can compile and run.
+A patched-up clone of https://github.com/sigsegv-mvm/sigsegv-mvm that anyone can compile and run on their machine.

-Please note that this extension only works on Linux!!!
+**Please note that this extension only works on Linux!**

 # Build Instructions
-(Note: These instructions work for Debian/Ubuntu/Linux Mint.)
+*(Note: These instructions are intended for **Debian/Ubuntu/Linux Mint**.)*

 1. Clone this repository or download a zip of it and extract it.